rk/uFramework/README.md

 Should You Use Micro?
 ---------------------

-Micro will always be free for noncommercial use, and is licensed under the [Creative Commons Non-Commercial Share-Alike US license][cc].
+Micro will always be free for all uses, and is licensed under the [Creative Commons Attribution Share-Alike US license][cc].
 (Whew!)
-Alternative licensing is available by request, so contact me and we can negotiate something out.
-If you have donated, or are considering it, contact me and I'll put in the physical mail a letter that is signed, granting you the use of &micro;Framework in whatever product you'd like to license it for&mdash;no "upgrade fees" necessary as development goes on.

-So, that aside, why should you use Micro?
+So, aside from generous licensing, why should you use Micro?

 Micro isn't a product.
 I develop Micro as a part of my own code-base, and maintain it for my own use.
 Whether or not you, or anyone else, uses it or donates to it, Micro will always be maintained.